ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 ### Test connection to the PostgreSQL DataBase

-An easy and quick way to test the connection is using the Postgre Command Line Interface (CLI) [psql](https://docs.postgresql.fr/14/app-psql.html){.external}.
+A quick and easy way to test the connection is to use the Postgre Command Line Interface (CLI) [psql](https://docs.postgresql.fr/14/app-psql.html){.external}.

 > 💡 Tip : If you are familiar with [Docker](https://www.docker.com/){.external} or [Kubernetes](https://kubernetes.io/){.external}, you can use the psql tool inside a postgres Docker [image](https://hub.docker.com/_/postgres){.external} instead of installing the tool locally.
 >